 '''

+xim_img = XIM(my_xim_file)

 xim_img.save_as("myxim.png")

 saved to PNG!

 '''

-4.20.3 Reading exported images
+6.20.3 Reading exported images

 To load the image in python you can use any library that reads PNG.
 Pillow is recommended.
 Opening these files are usually very fast (order of milliseconds), so if you plan on doing research or analysis of a large number of .xim images, it may be worth it to export to PNG en masse and then perform the analysis.